Building a Real-Time Barcode QR Code Scanner with Node.js for Desktop and Web

 • opencv4nodejs

 The opencv4nodejs package is a Node.js addon for OpenCV.
-We use it to open camera and read video stream.
+It is used to open the camera and read the video stream.

 npm install opencv4nodejs

-Customizing Node.js API for Reading Barcode and QR Code
+Customizing Node.js API for Reading Barcodes and QR Codes

-Currently, the barcode4nodejs package only supports a part of C++ API of Dynamsoft Barcode Reader.
-If the features cannot satisfy your needs, you can use the following steps to customize the JavaScript API:
+Currently, the barcode4nodejs package supports only a part of the C++ API of the Dynamsoft Barcode Reader.
+If the existing features do not meet your needs, you can follow these steps to customize the JavaScript API:

 git clone https://github.com/Dynamsoft/nodejs-barcode